 That’s the 15-20% reduction we have during sleep, due to physical inactivity.
 Rest all the processes continue as it is.

-Acc. to a 2009 study in the journal Metabolism, by a Japanese research team, led by Y. Katayose, found that, energy expenditure decreased during the first half of the night, reached a nadir (a 35% decrease), i.e. during the NREM sleep.
+A 2009 study, found that, energy expenditure decreased during the first half of the night, reached a nadir (a 35% decrease), i.e. during the NREM sleep.
 But energy expenditure during REM sleep increased.

 Thought the exact reasons for increase or decrease of metabolism during sleep are not clear.
 It can be due to decrease in physical activity, changes in body temperatures and basic circadian rhythms.